CREWdecisions/elicitr/tests/testthat/_snaps/cont_sample_data.md

     Message
-      i Provided weights used instead of confidence estimates v Rescaled min and max for variable "var3". v Data for 1 variable sampled successfully using the "basic" method.
+      i Provided weights used instead of confidence estimates v Rescaled min and max for variable "var3". v Data for "var3" sampled successfully using the "basic" method.